dapUoE/Effects-of-VAR-on-English-Football/README.txt

 In order to use this file for yourself, you must clone the github repository on your local machine, and change the path to point to the data folder included in the GitHub repository.
 This is indicated quite clearly in the jupyter file itself.

 The rest of the file will run off of that, provided that all of the files remain unchanged and in the same directories.

+I used python 3.11.9.
+You may use other versions, but it could lead to compatability errors.

+you will need to install the necessary libraries:
+-pandas
+-os
+-re
+-matplotlib
+-IPython
+-sklearn
+-econml
 ---------------------
 Output.pdf